 No forms?
 Really?

 Don’t get too excited.
-I'll send you documents to complete prior to your next session.
+I'll send you documents to complete prior to your session.
 This includes required consents for treatment and some details about your history, all of which are completed online.
 This way, we spend our session time talking about what you want to talk about.

 Meeting consistently is essential for effective therapy.
 Sessions are generally scheduled weekly.
 Ideally, we will arrange to meet the same day/time each week—this will be your time.